Skip to content

 }

 • Use prefect config view to view the PREFECT_API_URL for your current Prefect profile.
-Use this to replace both <your-account-id> and <your-workspace-id>.
+Use this to replace <prefect-api-url>.

-• For the PREFECT_API_KEY, individuals on the organization tier can create a service account for the worker.
-If on a personal tier, you can pass a user’s API key.
+• For the PREFECT_API_KEY, if you are on a paid plan you can create a service account for the worker.
+If your are on a free plan, you can pass a user’s API key.

-• Replace both instances of <your-ecs-task-role-arn> with the ARN of the IAM role you created in Step 2.
+• Replace both instances of <ecs-task-role-arn> with the ARN of the IAM role you created in Step 2.
+You can grab this by running:

 • Notice that the CPU and Memory allocations are relatively small.
 The worker's main responsibility is to submit work through API calls to AWS, not to execute your Prefect flow code.